Custom-Roles-for-TTT/TTT-Custom-Roles/CREATE_YOUR_OWN_ROLE.md

 The tab file is the simplest icon of the bunch.
 This icon shows up next to players that you know the role of when you are holding tab.
 There is no template for the tab icon as all you need to do is resize your icon down to 16x16.
 This icon should be saved as 'tab_%NAMESHORT%.png' where `%NAMESHORT%` is replaced with whatever you defined `nameshort` as earlier.
 All of the icons in this guide should be saved in 'Role Addon Template' > 'materials' > 'vgui' > 'ttt'.

-Here is what I ended with for 'tab_sum.png':
+Here is what we ended with for 'tab_sum.png':

 ![tab_sum.png](https://i.imgur.com/XocV4qu.png)